starting as a

 In case you decide to opt for the incorporation of a new legal entity, which will be registered for VAT, the budget for the first year of operation should be considered at around 5.000 EUR.
 Our team can help you to get a full cost estimation to register a Dutch business, based on your situation.

-Why is INCO Business group the ideal partner for scale-ups?
+Why is INCO Global Solutions the ideal partner for scale-ups?

-INCO Business Group has a lot of experience with startups, and we have assisted hundreds of SME companies to expand overseas (as scale-ups).
+INCO Global Solutions has a lot of experience with startups, and we have assisted hundreds of SME companies to expand overseas (as scale-ups).
 Via our cooperation with B. Amsterdam, we have assisted numerous of their Startup Visa entrepreneurs, and as a partner of Breda Startup Awards, we assist Dutch startups to grow overseas.

 We are an all-round corporate partner, that can help you in both your business formation, as the development of your business from an operational point of view.
 INCO is one of the most reputable incorporation agents in THe Netherlands, and surely the best-connected incorporation agents.
 Via our ‘We Mean Business’ events, we can connect you to Industry leaders and government agencies.